drkrillo/docs/creator/sdk7/interactivity/npc-avatars.md

 The following optional fields are also available:

 * `name`: Name to display over the Avatar's head.
 Default: "NPC".
 * `bodyShape`: String to define which body shape to use.
+Valid options are 'urn:decentraland:off-chain:base-avatars:BaseMale' and 'urn:decentraland:off-chain:base-avatars:BaseFemale'.
 * `wearables`: Array with list of URNs for wearables that the avatar currently has on.
 If wearables conflict (like two of them are hats), the last one in the list replaces the other.
 * `emotes`: Array with list of URNs for NFT emotes that the avatar is capable of playing
 * `eyeColor`: _Color3_ for the eye color (any color is valid)